Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Alabama Tax-Friendly for Retirement?
 Yes

-The higher than average poverty rate should be weighed, but retirees in search of affordable living, an unhurried pace, a low crime rate and abundant lake recreation should take a look at Centre, Alabama.
+The higher than average poverty rate should be weighed, but retirees in search of affordable living, an unhurried pace and lake recreation should take a look at Centre, Alabama.